telerik/teststudio-docs/docs/features/scheduling-test-runs/schedule-execution.md

 Screenshot below shows all settings available for adjustment in the notification configuration step.

-Further email customization information is available <a href="/features/scheduling-test-runs/schedule-execution#Email-notification-customization">here</a>.
+Further email customization information is available <a href="/features/scheduling-test-runs/schedule-execution#email-notification-customization">here</a>.

 ![Step3][4]

 <br/>

-## Scheduled job information
+## Scheduled Job Information

 Once you close the Scheduling Wizard, the scheduled run should appear in the **Results** tab.
 It should be yellow, indicating it's waiting to be executed.